Richard Wroughton: Acting at Drury Lane

 In 1786–7 Wroughton disappeared from the bills, his parts at Covent Garden being assigned to Farren, and on 29 September 1787, as Douglas in ‘Percy,’ he made his first appearance at Drury Lane.
 For the time being he replaced John Palmer (1742?–1798), but he practically remained at Drury Lane for the rest of his career.
 He played with the Drury Lane company at the Haymarket in 1792–3 Charles Surface, Clerimont, and other parts, and at Drury Lane enlarged his repertory by many new characters, including the Ghost in ‘Hamlet’ and Hamlet himself, King in ‘Henry IV’ and in ‘Richard III,’ Antonio in ‘The Merchant of Venice,’ the Stranger in ‘Douglas,’ Leontes, Jaques, Careless in ‘The Double Dealer,’ Jaques, Tullus Aufidius, Macduff, Moody in ‘Country Girl,’ Sciolto, Belarius, Kent and Edgar in ‘Lear,’ Sir Peter Teazle, and Leonato.
-Most conspicuous among his original characters were Gomez in Bertie Greathead's ‘Regent,’ 1 April 1788; Polycarp in Richard Cumberland's ‘Impostors,’ 26 January 1789; Periander to the Ariadne of Mrs. Siddons in Arthur Murphy's ‘Rival Sisters,’ 18 March 1793; Charles Ratcliffe in Cumberland's ‘Jew,’ 8 April 1794; Odoarto Galotti in ‘Emilia Galotti’ translated by Thompson from Lessing, 28 October; Lord Sensitive in Cumberland's ‘First Love,’ 12 May 1795; Fitzharding in George Colman's ‘Iron Chest,’ 12 March 1796; Orasmyn in Miss Lee's ‘Almeyda,’ 20 April, Mandeville in Reynolds's ‘Will,’ 19 April 1797; and Earl Reginald in ‘Monk’ Lewis's ‘Castle Spectre,’ 14 December.
+Most conspicuous among his original characters were Gomez in Bertie Greathead's ‘Regent,’ 1 April 1788; Polycarp in Richard Cumberland's ‘Impostors,’ 26 January 1789; Periander to the Ariadne of Mrs. Siddons in Arthur Murphy's The Rival Sisters 18 March 1793; Charles Ratcliffe in Cumberland's ‘Jew,’ 8 April 1794; Odoarto Galotti in ‘Emilia Galotti’ translated by Thompson from Lessing, 28 October; Lord Sensitive in Cumberland's ‘First Love,’ 12 May 1795; Fitzharding in George Colman's ‘Iron Chest,’ 12 March 1796; Orasmyn in Miss Lee's ‘Almeyda,’ 20 April, Mandeville in Frederick Reynolds's The Will 19 April 1797; and Earl Reginald in ‘Monk’ Lewis's ‘Castle Spectre,’ 14 December.